Erastuskanyatta/PHP-Yii2-Framework/index.md

 </div>

 ```
-Now lets create a view page called service page.To create a page, we
+Now lets create a view page called portfolio page.To create a page, we
 must create a view and  an action.
-Inside views/site folder create a file called services.php.To do this,right click on site to create a new file(services.php) with the following code:
+Inside views/site folder create a file called portfolio.php.To do this,right click on site to create a new file(portfolio.php) with the following code:
 ```html
 <!DOCTYPE html>
 <html>